 Engineering was instrumental in defining the design solution for the three storey super deep-plan building.
 A key element of the Sky Central design is the long span roof, with 1.3 metre deep glulam beams spanning up to 21 metres.
 A series of ‘plug in’ mezzanines, ramps and stairs in steel and cross laminated timber (CLT) creates the primary form of vertical circulation, enhancing staff interaction and chance encounters.

-These elements are a key part of the design brief, along with the use of natural materials, to build a modern workplace with focus on the wellbeing of Sky’s employees.
+These elements are a key part of the design brief, along with the use of natural materials, to build a modern workplace that puts the wellbeing of Sky’s employees at its heart.

-Key services Arup provided include structural, mechanical, electrical, public health, BREEAM assessment, fire engineering, fire risk assessment, access and inclusive design, lighting, civil and infrastructure, acoustics, security, and vertical transportation.
+The main services we provided include structural, mechanical, electrical, public health, BREEAM assessment, fire engineering, fire risk assessment, access and inclusive design, lighting, civil and infrastructure, acoustics, security, and vertical transportation.

 Spatial considerations relating to access routes, circulation and facilities; and